 Taking all the achieved results into account, we conclude that a purification of BCG is not strictly recommended to carry out high-quality measurements with the CONTROS HydroFIA® TA analyzer.
-But the usage of "high-purity" BCG ($P{\rm BCG} > 98$ %, e.g. from TCI) is highly recommended to avoid a non-linear drift behavior and resulting loss of measurement quality as it was observed with "low-purity" BCG ($P{\rm BCG} < 94$ %).
-Users of the CONTROS HydroFIA® TA analyzer should take these recommendations into account, if they want to prepare the BCG solution on their own.
+But the usage of high-purity BCG $(P{BCG} > 98\%, e.g., from TCI)$ is highly recommended to avoid a nonlinear drift behavior and resulting loss of measurement quality as it was observed with low-purity BCG $(P{BCG} < 94\%)$.
+Users of the CONTROS HydroFIA[®] TA analyzer should take these recommendations into account if they want to prepare the BCG solution on their own.
 A preceding HPLC analysis of the indicator dye would be the preferred approach to test the BCG purity and avoid a loss of analytical performance.
-BCG indicator dyes showing a relatively big peak after the BCG peak should be avoided, because their usage results in a non-linear drift pattern.
-It must be noted that modified HPLC methods (e.g. with a different mobile phase composition, detector or column) may result in altered peak patterns or relative BCG purities.
+BCG indicator dyes showing a relatively large peak after the BCG peak should be avoided, because their usage results in a nonlinear drift pattern.
+It must be noted that modified HPLC methods (e.g., with a different mobile phase composition, detector, or column) may result in altered peak patterns or relative BCG purities.
 However, not every user of the CONTROS HydroFIA® TA has the facilities for such HPLC analyses.
-In case of any doubts, the compatibility of the purchased BCG can be easily tested by applying the laboratory long-term measurement experiment explained in this study.
-Dyes resulting in a linear drift pattern can be used without any concern providing the cleaning intervals are performed regularly to limit the absolute drift to < 30 μ mol kg $^{-1}$.
-Furthermore, the measurement quality should be monitored on regular basis, especially if the BCG solution decomposes over time.
-These tests should be also conducted with a new batch of BCG from the same vendor, because there could be batch-to-batch variabilities in purity.
+In the case of any doubts, the compatibility of the purchased BCG can be easily tested by applying the laboratory long-term measurement experiment explained in this study.
+Dyes resulting in a linear drift pattern can be used without any concern, provided that the cleaning intervals are performed regularly to limit the absolute drift to $< 30 \,\mu\text{mol}\,\text{kg}^{-1}$.
+Furthermore, the measurement quality should be monitored on a regular basis, especially if the BCG solution decomposes over time.
+These tests should also be conducted with a new batch of BCG from the same vendor, because there could be batch-to-batch variabilities in purity.